ilushka/shell-script-template/README.md

 esac
 ```

-* If you have *grouped* commands create function with a switch case for each group.
-Add commands to for the group to the switch case and add one default case `*)` that calls `show_usage "group_name"`.
+* If you have *grouped* commands create a function with a switch case for each group.
+Add commands for the group to the switch case and add one default case `*)` that calls `show_usage "group_name"`.
 Add `# cmd-lvl2; group_name` comment to each case, except for the default case.

 ```bash
 group_command() {